Founder and CEO

-In addition to her work with CCWC, Mrs. Robinson Haden worked simultaneous for nearly two decades at CBS Corporation (now media juggernaut Paramount Group +), where she held roles of increasing responsibility including Senior Vice President and Assistant General Counsel of the litigation group.
+In addition to her work with CCWC, Mrs. Robinson Haden worked simultaneously for nearly two decades at CBS Corporation (now media juggernaut Paramount Group +), where she held roles of increasing responsibility including Senior Vice President and Assistant General Counsel of the litigation group.
 Prior to CBS, Mrs. Robinson Haden worked at two New York City law firms, Seyfarth Shaw LLP and Epstein, Becker, and Green, P.C., where she represented management in labor and employment matters.
 Prior to working for those law firms, she served as a legal intern in the labor-management division of the National Football League.
 While at the NFL, Mrs. Robinson Haden wrote and published a legal comment in the Indiana Law Journal entitled “Professional Athletes – Held to a Higher Standard and Above the Law: A Comment on High-Profile Criminal Defendants and the Need for States to Establish High-Profile Courts.”